kiranganesh/CarND-Vehicle-Detection/writeup.md

 ## Inspect Data

-The code starts off with a quick visual inspection of the data
+The initial part of the code starts off with a quick visual inspection of the data:

 ![Image](https://github.com/kiranganesh/CarND-Vehicle-Detection/blob/master/examples/image1.JPG)